-The heaviness felt on this day is challenging for those who have lost a child or a Mother.
+The heaviness felt on this day is challenging for those who have lost a child or a mother.

 The commercials started a couple of weeks ago.
 Facebook will soon be inundated with celebratory pics and that’s the way it should be.
-So, how can we navigate our hearts to celebrate with others while also carrying the deep weight of our loss?
+So how can we navigate our hearts to celebrate with others while also carrying the deep weight of our loss?

 This is a question we’re faced with all the time isn’t it?
-Life goes on and we need to keep up, but this requires balancing our pain in the process.
+Life goes on and we need to keep up, but it requires balancing our pain in the process.
 Does it ever go away?